sogeuni/sogeuni.github.io/content/abs/commands/miscellaneous-commands.md

 **xmessage**

-This X-based variant of [[./internal-commands-and-builtins#^ECHOREF|echo]] pops up a message/query window on the desktop.
+This X-based variant of [[internal-commands-and-builtins#^ECHOREF|echo]] pops up a message/query window on the desktop.

 ```bash
 xmessage Left click to continue -button okay